-- ACT: 17 or below on the composite

-- SAT: 410 or below on the verbal

-- GPA: below cumulative 2.0 high school or transfer
+- SAT: 410 or below on the verbal. - GPA: below cumulative 2.0 high school or transfer

 Limited load students can take no more than 12 credit hours until their cumulative GPA reaches 2.0.
 They cannot hold a campus leadership position or participate in promotional tour groups, Remnant or any other VCC platform ministry while under a limited load status.